mui/toolpad/docs/data/toolpad/core/features/authentication.md

 }
 ```

-We will create a component that you can wrap around your page to make it only accessible for specific users.
+Will create a component that you can wrap around your page to make it only accessible for specific users.

 ```tsx
 // app/hr/page.tsx